-Principle 4 : Board Membership
+Principle 4: Board Membership

 The NC comprises a majority of Independent Directors.
 The Chairman of the NC, Mr Cosimo Borrelli, an Independent Director, is not associated with any substantial shareholders.
-The Lead Independent Director, Mr John Lim Yew Kong is also a member of the NC.
+The LID, Mr John Lim Yew Kong is also a member of the NC.
 The members of the NC are:

-Cosimo Borrelli (Chairman) John Lim Yew Kong Wayne Robert Porritt Anthony Brian Taylor
+- (i) Cosimo Borrelli (Chairman)

+- (ii) John Lim Yew Kong

+- (iii) Wayne Robert Porritt

+- (iv) Anthony Brian Taylor